 The Corporate Governance and Nominating Committee also nominates independent candidates for appointment to the Board of Directors of LDC for approval by the Corporation's Board of Directors as required by the Affiliate Relationships Code.
-The Corporate Governance and Nominating Committee reviews and approves all orientation and education materials and programs for new and current directors undertaken by management.
+The Corporate Governance and Nominating Committee reviews and approves orientation and education materials and programs for new and current directors undertaken by management.

-The Corporate Governance and Nominating Committee is comprised of Tamara Kronis (Chair), Mary Ellen Richardson, and Councillor Paul Ainslie.
-Ms. Kronis and Ms. Richardson are each independent within the meaning of applicable Canadian securities laws.
-Since the City is the sole shareholder of the Corporation, Councillor Ainslie is not independent within the meaning of applicable Canadian securities laws.
+The Corporate Governance and Nominating Committee comprises Tamara Kronis (Chair), Mary Ellen Richardson, and Howard Wetston, each of whom is independent within the meaning of applicable Canadian securities laws.